Aarav2709/FocusFlow/README.md

 ## 🚀 Getting Started

-YPT-PC is structured as a TypeScript project-reference monorepo with three packages:
+FocusFlow is structured as a TypeScript project-reference monorepo with three packages:

 - `shared` — shared types and IPC channel constants
 - `main` — Electron main process